-&lt;sup>17 Following the aforesaid, since the end of 2019 the price of an oil barrel has significantly declined, even to the point of negative figures.
-Since that low in the beginning of the Covid-19 crisis, there has been a recovery in oil prices, which have regained the pre-Covid-19 crisis price levels, which price levels are still not considered high, thus adversely affecting companies from the energy industry, which is one of the major drivers of the Houston economy, and whose effect on the office market in Houston was felt during the Report Period.
+As part of the global events surrounding the outbreak of Covid-19, there was considerable fluctuation in energy prices and in the raw materials and commodities market.
+Accordingly, from the end of 2019, the price of an oil barrel decreased significantly, even to the point of negative figures.
+Since that low point at the beginning of the Covid-19 crisis, oil prices have recovered and returned to pre-Covid levels.
+These price levels are still not considered high, which adversely affects companies in the energy industry, which is one of the most important engines of Houston's economy, and its effect was felt in the office market in Houston during the Report Period.
+In addition, the Covid-19 pandemic has brought on uncertainty with respect to the Houston office market, which, coupled with the transition to telecommuting, has led to an increase in vacant space.